jaybee1971/DevOps-Course-Starter/README.md

 Run the docker commands from the main application folder.

 IMPORTANT:
 You will need different .env files for production versus development.
-Use the production .env for running the tests (as you need to open a link to Trello for the e2e system tests to work)
+Use the production .env for running the tests (as you need to open a link to your database for the e2e system tests to work)

 For production place the .env in your root and set the flask server config as:
 ```bash